structurizr/structurizr.github.io/commands/02-local/index.md

 # local

-The `local` command provides a way to view diagrams and modify their layout.
+The free and open source `local` command provides a way to view diagrams and modify their layout.
 It's equivalent to the previous Structurizr Lite tooling.

 By default, Structurizr will look for a `workspace.dsl` and `workspace.json` file in your Structurizr data directory, in that order, and use the file it finds first.
 Any changes made to the `workspace.dsl` or `workspace.json` file will be reflected when you refresh your web browser.
 You can also configure [multi-workspace mode](/local/configuration#multi-workspace-mode).